 With a car allowance, the company pays a monthly stipend for the work use of a personal vehicle.
 The simplicity of this arrangement can be attractive.
 Unlike with a company car program, there is no need to distinguish between personal use and business use of the vehicle.
 The company just pays the monthly stipend, and that's it.

-Without that accounting procedure, the payment is treated by the IRS as taxable income.
+However, the payment is treated by the IRS as taxable income.
 And that's what makes it the least attractive option from the employee perspective.
 The employee goes from a very valuable benefit to a benefit that is immediately reduced by tax withholding.
 They now have to pay for and maintain a work vehicle while the payment intended to offset those costs is unlikely to actually cover all those costs because of taxes.

 Mileage reimbursement has two key shortcomings.

-• High-mileage drivers can actually end up over-reimbursed (and/or be tempted to inflate their mileage amounts).
 Over time, this program could become increasingly costly for the company and not provide as many savings as expected in comparison to a company car program.

 The IRS recognizes another non-taxable approach to vehicle reimbursement called FAVR reimbursement, or a fixed and variable rate allowance.
 This program holds several key advantages over a car allowance or mileage rate, making it the most desirable alternative to a company car.